Home Secretary Teresa May has announced plans to create a police-led ICT company to replace the National Police Improvement Agency.

 States can build national health information exchange, but interoperability must come first.
 State leaders discuss the current technical, legislative and economic issues they face.

-OKI has added Northamber to its distribution roster in order to widen the number of resellers it reaches with iots printer products.
-The distributor will have full access to the OKI range and has been appointed to reach the 300 resellers it works with which currently don't sell any of the vendor's
+OKI has added Northamber to its distribution roster in order to widen the number of resellers it reaches with its printer products.

 The personal details of 34,000 customers of investment bank Morgan Stanley could have fallen into the wrong hands after compact discs went missing during transit.